The phone buzzed, face down on the coffee table. Without getting up, or opening his eyes, Brandt reached over and

 “Get out the car, old man.”
 Someone said as they pressed the cold barrel of a gun against his head.
 Brandt did as he was told.

 “Alright.
 Keep calm.
 They’re up, see?”
 Brandt turned around.
 Two white tattooed fangs snarled at him.
 Black and blue tribals covered his cheeks and forehead and yellow rings around his eyes.
 No older than thirteen.
 The machine pistol looked heavy in his small, child’s hand and was pointed straight at Brandt’s face.
 His finger inside the trigger guard.

 “Its yours.
 There you go.
 Take it.”
 Brandt said.

-“Yeah.
-Right.
+“Yeah right.
 Now fuck off.”
 The carjacker said.

 Brandt stepped back while the kid climbed into the car and dumped his gun on the passenger seat.

-“Look at this piece of shit, man.
+“Look at this piece of crap, man.
 It ain’t even got fifth gear.”

 You’re the one looking to steal it, kid.

 He went to start the car and hit the steering wheel.
 “What?”